 In addition one double flyer wheel was made, which was featured on the cover of The Web of August 1977 (reproduced at right, with permission).

-In all some 20,000 Rappard spinning wheels were made.
+In all Rappards made some 20,000 spinning wheels.
 When the factory ceased production, the brand was acquired by Ashford, who made one batch of Wee Peggies and Mitzis in 1997.
+More recently Ashford have supplied their version of the Wee Peggy to some retailers in other countries - they have not been sold in New Zealand.

-A photographic study of changes to the Peggy wheels can be found here.
+A photographic study of changes to the Rappard Peggy wheels can be found here.

 I thank Maria Rappard, Betty Kelly, Hamish Campbell and Ged Maybury for telling me about Rappard and Rappard wheels.